CSCI3308-4M/hexmech-old/TESTING.md

 Title: HexMech
 Vision: Crushing metal with every commit.
 Automated Tests:
-To run our automated unit tests, download this repository and run the following commands:
+To run our automated unit tests, download this repository and run the following commands (from the `app` directory):
 >npm install
 >npm start

-An example of a failing run of the tests is:
+An example of a run of the tests is:

 ```
   HTTP Error